LAS-IT/equitrac_utilities/README.md

 ## Change Log

+* **0.1.2** 2018-05-25 - OOPS, missed readme and gemlock

-* **0.1.1** 2018-05-25
+* **0.1.1** 2018-05-25 - Error Handling improvements
-  - improve error handling for missing methods
+  - for missing methods (actions)
-  - improve error handling for missing user_id
+  - for missing user_id
+  - for user_ids with embedded spaces
-  - improve input cleanup for user_id with trailing & leading spaces
+  - cleanup for user_id with trailing & leading spaces

 * **0.1.0** 2018-05-24 - initial release